Postgraduate research students and the COVID-19 Coronavirus

 - “Realising and recognising the value of sharing experience to help normalise the ups and downs of the research experience.”

 - “Helping to reduce the isolation and feelings that everyone else is coping but you.”

 - “Helping each other tackle common issues: eg: time management; supervisor relationship; ways to de-stress, motivation.“

 - “Dealing with set back and managing failure – empowering each other to experience it more positively and as an important part of the research process.“

 - “A unique forum to focus on sharing experience of just 'doing life as a researcher'.”

-For further details on getting involved, please contact Ruth Lefever (email@example.com).
+For further details on getting involved, either to join a group or be a PGR Connect Leader, please contact Ruth Lefever (email@example.com).

 Follow us on Twitter to find out about: